This article contains affiliate links

 At this point it is a good idea to draw out a scaled plan of your garden.
 Using tracing paper start to sketch out ideas, shapes and formats onto the site.
 Do not worry if you cannot resolve the design in one day, design is a process!

 Sometimes you may need to leave the process and come back to it later.
-Eventually you will start to resolve a design which reaches the best outcome for your gardens circumstances.
+Eventually you will start to resolve a design which reaches the best outcome for both you and local wildlife.

 Identifying existing ecology